Measuring highest level of education in both the BHPS and US data

 Best wishes, Victoria.

-#2 Updated by Gundi Knies almost 4 years ago
+#2 Updated by Gundi Knies about 4 years ago

 - File xwalk_hiqual_dv_4_bhps.pdf xwalk_hiqual_dv_4_bhps.pdf added